-The SASRI research, development and innovation programme is designed to impact positively on seven industry priority areas:
+The SASRI research, development & innovation programme is designed to impact positively on seven industry priorities:

 Reduced negative impacts of Eldana on yields through the development and facilitation of subsequent adoption of Eldana IPM guidelines and new technologies.

 Higher Recoverable Value Yields